kean/Nuke/Documentation/NukeUI.docc/AnimatedImages.md

 Three pieces, one per concern.

-``AnimatedImageSource`` parses the container: the frame count, the delay of each frame, the loop count, and the canvas size.
-It decodes nothing – Image I/O answers all of that from the container – and it returns `nil` for anything that isn't animated, including a single-frame GIF.
+``Nuke/AnimatedImageSource`` parses the container: the frame count, the delay of each frame, the loop count, and the canvas size.
+It decodes nothing – Image I/O answers all of that from the container – and it is `nil` for anything that isn't animated, including a single-frame GIF.

-Parsing is not free: counting the frames of a GIF means walking it, and the delays are read one frame at a time, which for a 40 MB animation is 20 ms. So the views parse off the main thread and remember the result, animation or not.
-An image seen before – a cell scrolled back to – is ready the moment it is displayed; a new one shows the still the decoder produced until its animation lands.
+Parsing is not free: counting the frames of a GIF means walking it, and the delays are read one frame at a time, which for a 40 MB animation is 20 ms. The pipeline does it while it decodes the image – on the decoding queue, once, and the result travels with the container into the memory cache – so a view is handed an animation rather than data to find one in, and a list scrolled back to an animation pays nothing at all.
+Set ``Nuke/ImagePipeline/Configuration-swift.struct/isAnimatedImageParsingEnabled`` to `false` to skip it in an app that plays animations some other way.

 ``AnimatedImagePlayer`` owns the frame buffer and the clock.
 It decodes frames on a background actor, one at a time, in playback order, and hands the current one to a view.